 The District seeks to foster an environment in which all employees, students, applicants for employment, and applicants for admission feel free to report incidents of sexual harassment in violation of this policy and Title IX, without fear of retaliation or reprisal.

 DUTIES OF ALL COMMITTEE MEMBERS

-Overall, help each other uphold the integrity of the search process.
+Overall, help each other uphold the integrity of the search These are all shared responsibilities. process.